NappingPiglet/dicecloud-v2-guide/documentation-for-properties/class-level.md

 ### Description

 The description of the class.
-This field accepts markdown, HTML, and calculations within {}.
+This field accepts markdown and HTML.

 ### Condition